By John Johnson, M.S., Th.D.

 As a consequence, the integral approach to education offers the learner more possibilities in terms of self-knowing, creativity, and innovation, than most public and private schools, including Montessori and the newest approach in public education – the charter school.
 Additionally, the integral approach includes the best of holistic education.
 In fact it offers ever more emergent levels to the usual holistic approach to education.
 Most holistic schools offer a flattened concept of the holistic model.
 As long as various aspects of the human experience (i.e. physical, mental, emotional, moral, spiritual) are included somewhere in the curriculum the school may be considered “holistic.”
 Integral learning deepens the holistic paradigm through a multi-dimensional deepening, a layering process not generally offered in most holistically oriented schools.
 It attends to each “Holon” (aspect of the holistic learning model) not through an integrative paradigm in a two dimension manner, but adds developmental strands, stages, and waves of growth.
 It should also be noted that by offering the most comprehensive and integrative approach to learning, the integral approach is not truly an “alternative” approach, in the normal sense that word is used in education.
 Instead it can be seen as an appropriate educational reform, a true 21st century school.

-Content driven courses such as math, science, history, literature, etc. are essential aspects of the integral approach and at OCS they are taught, as much as possible, within the relational context of the process elements and learning skills components of our curriculum.
+Content driven courses such as math, science, history, literature, etc. are essential aspects of the integral approach and at Odyssey School they are taught, as much as possible, within the relational context of the process elements and learning skills components of our curriculum.
 Our work with students has shown us that academic excellence is best supported in such a manner, with each student being supported to learn from a place of personal authenticity, at his or her optimal rate of challenge.